-In the media industry, “localisation” refers to the conversion of media content from one language to another, either through dubbing or subtitles.
+In the media industry, "localisation” refers to the conversion of media content from one language to another, either through dubbing or subtitles.
 Dubbing entails replacing the original audio with a new audio recording in the target language.
 Subtitles are the on-screen text which is a translation of the original dialogue.
-But which is better?
-There’s only one way to find out…
+Crucially, whatever the method used, video localization retains the original tone and intent of the message while taking into consideration the target markets' culture and expectations.
+But how to decide which is better?
+There's only one way to find out...

 Dubbing dates back to the 1930s and was used by countries as part of their cultural and political mission to defend their nation and its language in the face of foreign influence.
 This was particularly true among fascist governments at the time.
 The highly developed, and still active, dubbing industries in Italy, Spain and Germany are therefore remnants of their political contexts in the 1930s, when sound film emerged.

 Skip forward a few decades, when the motivation wasn’t political, and dubbing was typically an activity that occurred at the tail-end of production, when all the money had been spent.
 This meant quality was a secondary consideration, and it is this part of dubbing’s history that gives rise to the negative connotations surrounding the industry.
 That, and the badly dubbed kung-fu movies from the 1970s.

 Now dubbing is a critical contributor to the commercial success of international TV and film releases, as well as the norm for certain content types, such as children’s programming, visual documentaries and instructional videos.

 So despite what highbrow, film critic friends might tell you, someone’s preference for dubbing or subtitles is largely an accident of history.
 Subtitling is more prevalent in English speaking and Nordic countries, while dubbing is more common in France, Italy, Germany and Spain.